 Nothing ruins a good run like blisters.
 Keep your feet happy with some double layer socks like these and thank us later…because blisters suck.

-Shorts are great, but chafing is weird.
+Flowy shorts are great, but chafing is weird.
 Running spandex will be your new BFF.
 They’re insanely comfortable at any length and keep your thighs from rubbing together in unpleasant ways.
-Spandex with waistband pockets are the bomb because they can hold small items when running, like more snacks.
+Spandex with pockets to hold your phone & other things are the bomb because they can hold small items when running, like more snacks.
+Check out these.

 These are great for anyone struggling with muscle aches and pains, especially shin splints.
 The compression targets and speeds up muscle recovery while increasing circulation in either your arms or calves.

 Protect your noggin.
-A hat is great for blocking the sun and protecting your face from harmful rays.
+A hat, like this, is great for blocking the sun and protecting your face from harmful rays.
 Headbands will keep the hair out of your face so that you can focus on the road ahead, not the hair collecting in your mouth.
 During the colder months, a good headband can also double as an ear warmer.

 Use after a workout to reduce risk of injury and soreness, especially on the front and back of your thighs.
 It’s likely going to hurt, but you can literally feel yourself rolling out the tension in your muscles.
 Foam rollers can also enhance mobility and flexibility.
 Remember to go slow while focusing on a specific area at a time.
 HURTS.
 SO.
 GOOD.

 If you’re into running with your phone or other app-linked device, then you’ll love tracking your distance, speed, and split times.
 Feeling great after a run is one thing, but feelings aren’t facts.
 Tracking apps provide instant proof that you crushed your run.
-This is our fave because it’s free and who doesn’t love free sh!t?
+Strava is our fave (& you can join our strava group) because it’s free and who doesn’t love free sh!t?
 And you know what they say... tracking, or it didn’t happen.